ivkuz/GeneticMigrationStructureEstonia/README.md

 	PCs_ditribution.R	- Script calculating the mean and sd for 100 PCs by region for all the subcohorts;

-	PRSs_distribution.R	- Script calculating the mean and sd for PGSs by region for all the subcohorts;
+	PRSs_distribution.R	- Script calculating the mean and sd for PGSs by region for all the subcohorts and for PGSs adjusted for PGS for EA;

-	PRS_correlations.R	- Script calculating the correlations between polygenic scores from population-based GWAS data;

-	PRS_correlations_sib.R	- Script calculating the correlations between polygenic scores from sibship-based GWAS data;

-	PRSs_distribution_and_cor_family_sib.R	- Script calculating the mean and sd for PGSs by region for all the subcohorts in sibling design (deviation of individual's PGS from the sibship mean PGS), and calculating the correlations between polygenic scores in sibling design;
+	PRSs_distribution_family_sib.R		- Script calculating the mean and sd for PGSs by region for all the subcohorts in sibling design (deviation of individual's PGS from the sibship mean PGS);

+	PRSs_distribution_family_sib_random.R		- Script estimating the effects of PGSs and PCs on migration from ORE in siblings;

+ 	migrEffects.R	- Script estimating the effects of PGSs on migration from ORE in unrelated individuals;

+  	migrEffects_sib.R	- Script estimating the effects of PGSs and PCs on migration from ORE in siblings;

 	resultsAnalysis_calculate_fstat.R	- Script calculating the proportion of variance explained by region and related statistics for PGSs, PCs etc.,